TheoDgb/URLCustomDiscs/README.md

 ## Dependencies
 - **yt-dlp** to download an MP3 audio file from a YouTube URL.
 - **FFmpeg** to convert MP3 format to Ogg format.
-- A **personal local web server** hosting the server resource pack, which allows:
+- A **personal local HTTP server** hosting the server resource pack, which allows:
   - the plugin to edit the server resource pack via an absolute path for locally-hosted Minecraft server;
   - the plugin to edit the server resource pack via download and upload (POST method) for online-hosted Minecraft server;
   - players to download the server resource pack and receive real-time updates for custom music discs.